hazelhkim/Problem-Solving/CTCI/Trees-and-Graphs/Graphs.md

 The two most common ways to search a graph are depth-frist search and breadth-first search. <br />

 - In **depth-first search (DFS)**, we start at the root (or another arbitrarily selected node) and explore each branch compeletely before moving on to the next branch.
-That is, we go deep first (hence thename depth-first search) before we go wide.
+That is, we go deep first (hence the name depth-first search) before we go wide.
 - In **bread-first search (BFS)**, we start at the root (or another arbitrarily selected node) and explore each neighbor before going on to any of their children.
 That is, we go wide (hence the name depth-first search) before we go deep.

 See the below depiction of a graph and its depth-first and breadth-first search (assuming neighbors are iterated in numerical order).